-Secrets to Healthy Hair
+The Secrets to Healthy Hair

 If your hair is fine and weak, use coconut oil to hydrate and strengthen it in addition to including more protein in your diet.

 Your hair is exposed to factors that weaken and damage it daily, making it look less beautiful.
 When problems first start, you’ll experience itching on the scalp, annoying dandruff, and hair that generally looks dull and thin.

-When the problem is a dry scalp, we experienc itching and dandruff.
+When the problem is a dry scalp, you may experience itching and dandruff.
 No one likes the flakes of dead skin that appear as a result.

 - For sensitive scalps, massage using only jojoba oil for five minutes before showering.

-- In addition, you should increase your intake of omega-3, a fatty acid found in fish and vegetables.
+- In addition, you should increase your intake of Omega 3, a fatty acid found in fish and vegetables.